jborza/jborza.github.io/_posts/2020-04-11-debugging-in-an-emulator.md

 tags: [emulation, riscv, 6502]
 ---

-# Debugging inside an emulator
+# Debugging what's running inside an emulator

 You've written an emulator, how do you debug anything running inside?

-In this post I'll try to describe what I did, starting from the most crude methods.
+In this post I'll try to describe what I did (and thought of doing), starting from the most crude methods.

 ## Using the IDE and debug the emulator binary